Man who police shot at in Logan neighborhood identified, 24-year-old has yet to be located

 The release said investigators are trying to locate Dozier to ensure he does not require medical attention, and to conduct an interview.

-The SIIR Team is comprised of multiple agencies in Eastern Washington, including the Spokane County Sheriff's Office, Washington State Patrol, Spokane Valley Police Department, Liberty Lake Police Department and the Airway Heights Police Department.
+The Spokane Independent Investigative Response Team is comprised of multiple agencies in Eastern Washington, including the Spokane County Sheriff's Office, Washington State Patrol, Spokane Valley Police Department, Liberty Lake Police Department and the Airway Heights Police Department.
 Spokane police is not involved in the investigation.